Media and Communications: Regulatory Agencies

 The Ministry of Communications and Informatization regulates the telecommunications, post, and audiovisual sectors in Belarus.
 The website includes ministry information, a press center, management practices, projects, news for investors, and online services.

 The Media Council of the German Speaking Community of Belgium is responsible for regulating audio-visual media among German speakers in Belgium.
 The council regulates the broadcasting sector by granting licenses to operators, setting equipment standards, monitoring compliance with legislation and standards, managing the radio frequency spectrum, and encouraging technological innovations.
-Some information only available in German.
+Some information is only available in German.

 The Superior Audiovisual Council (CSA) regulates the audiovisual sector in Belgium for non-German speaking citizens.
 The council mainly assigns broadcasting licenses for TV and radio, monitors operators' compliance with laws, and ensures quality, appropriate broadcasts.
 Only available in French.

 The Communications Regulatory Agency (CRA) regulates communication and broadcasting in Bosnia and Herzegovina.
 The site contains information and regulations on telecommunications, broadcasting, radio spectrum management, and news.
+Some sections of the website are only available in Bosnian.

 The Botswana Communications Regulatory Authority (BOCRA) is responsible for the regulation of the telecommunications, postal, internet, and broadcasting sectors.
 The site provides information about the responsibilities of BOCRA, its projects, and a list of documents and legislation pertaining to telecommunications.